HireContractor

 How to Verify a Contractor's License in Oklahoma

-1. Visit the Oklahoma Construction Industries Board (CIB) license lookup tool.
+Visit the Oklahoma Construction Industries Board (CIB) website to verify any contractor's license before hiring.

 Reciprocity Agreements